 y (OHE target)

 If your data has a target that resides in a single vector, the number of output nodes in your neural network will be 1 and the activation function used on the final layer should be sigmoid.
 On the other hand, if your target is a matrix of One-Hot-Encoded vectors, your output layer should have 2 nodes and the activation function on the final layer should be softmax.

 The reason for the differing activation functions relates to the number of nodes in the final layer of your model.
 When dealing with classification problems, it is best to have the output of your network be a representation of a probability distribution.
 What does this mean?
-Consider the raw output of a classification network above to be [30, -2, -10, 0.1, 1, -30, 20].
+Consider the raw output of a classification network using the table above to be [30, -2, -10, 0.1, 1, -30, 20] — one prediction for each sample (or row in the table).
 These numbers are essentially meaningless information until transformed into a state that can be used to make a classification prediction.
 The activation function on the output layer alters this raw data in a way that allows us to interpret the resulting numbers as probabilities.

 >>> print(logits.numpy()) [ 30. -2. -10.
 0.1 1. -30.
 20.] >>> sigmoid_out = tf.keras.activations.sigmoid(logits) >>> print(sigmoid_out.numpy()) [1.
 0.11920291 0.0000454 0.5249792 0.7310586 0.
 1.]

 The raw output from the final layer of the neural network has now been transformed into a probability for each class.
 By using the sigmoid function, we can now interpret the output as a probability distribution and mark all predictions greater or equal to 0.5 as being classified as 1 and all predictions less than 0.5 as being classified as 0.

 >>> print(tf.cast(sigmoid_out >= 0.5, tf.int32).numpy()) [1 0 0 1 1 0 1]